sleddog/methods-spring-2022/fizzbuzz/fortran/brynwilkerson/README.md

+# Easy Instructions

+Run `./run.sh N` from command line in `/fizzbuzz/brynwilkerson` with N being the max value of FizzBuzz.

+# To Compile First

+Follow these steps if the above doesn't work or if you want to edit the source code.

-# To install GCC for Windows:
+## To install GCC for Windows:
 Follow these steps to install MinGW and add it to your PATH: https://capsis.cirad.fr/capsis/documentation/mingw-installation